sa-tre/satre-specification/docs/source/pillars/data_management.md

 _The ability of the TRE deployment software (or active TRE) to configure security controls appropriate to the sensitivity of the data used in a project or workspace._

-Each security control employed by a TRE adds a bit of friction to the user experience.
-With a one-size-fits-all approach, TREs force all projects to use the security requirements for the most sensitive data that is handled:
+Security controls can add friction to the user experience and hinder work.
+A one-size-fits-all approach forces all projects to use the strictest security configuration even when that is unnecessary.

 ```{list-table}
 :header-rows: 1